capjamesg/aurora/docs/pages/templates/archives.md

 ---
-title: Date, Category, and Tat Archives
+title: Date, Category, and Tag Archives
 layout: default
 permalink: /archives/
 ---

-# Date, Category, and Tag Archives

 Aurora has support built-in for generating date, category, and tag archives.
 These are useful for blogs.